FossMec/Welcome/README.md

 * When stuck on a problem (which will inevitably happen), turn to Stack Overflow.
 If no luck there, look to the Android Subreddit where there is a helpful community

-more details on android studio: https://developer.android.com/studio/index.html everything from setting up to using android studio is documented here.
+For more details on android studio: https://developer.android.com/studio/index.html everything from setting up to using android studio is documented here.

 # 6. Google Summer of Code || Google Code-In